sci-42ver/SDF_exercise_solution/README.md

     - "domain model" as SDF_notes.md shows is about "abstract types".
 - 3.6-c.
 - 3.22-b.
+- better to do with some basic compiler backgrounds which includes type-inference
+  - 4.14
+    - I even didn't know what to do for that "general case", more specifically I didn't know what problems will have for "procedures passed as arguments and returned as values" when we assume all procedures with generic arguments ~~(so "free variables" are )~~.
 # Notice
 - Sometimes, I only give one sample test since I didn't intend to learn how to write the safe tests.
 - I use naming with `_` instead of `-` since words constructed with the former can be selected in VSCode with the double clicks.